1FIL0/Market-Engine-Client/README.md

 ## Overview

-A powerful GPU-Powered Tradeup engine designed to brute-force millions of profitable CS2 tradeups as quickly as possible.
-The engine can run on either your CPU, or as many GPU'S as you have installed (cross-vendor).
-Provides many parameters you can tweak to increase efficiency, and you can easily view your tradeups via an easy to use manager.
-Also includes an item viewer in order to see all CS2 market items and their details.
-All tradeups are hashed, meaning that duplicates will not be saved, which in turn means saving a lot of time.
+This is a GPU-powered CS2 trade-up engine built to calculate millions of trade-ups as fast as possible.
+You can run it on your CPU, or hook up as many GPUs as you’ve got (works across vendors).
+There are many settings you can change to make the engine as fast as possible, and a simple manager to keep track of all the trade-ups you've found.
+The program comes with an item viewer so you can browse every CS2 market item and its details.
+Trade-ups are hashed, so you won’t get duplicates, and in turn save time.

 ## Website